Task 1: Complete the online Mathematics Placement Assessment, ALEKS (both assessments if you are not happy with placement) by June 8.

 An FYE (First Year Experience) is a required course for all first semester students.
 If you are enrolled in the Alfred Lerner College of Business and Economics, you will take BUAD 110 (Basics of Business), which is a three-credit course.
 If you are enrolled in any other college or are an undeclared student, you will take UNIV 101, which is a one-credit course.

-AlcoholEdu is a mandatory alcohol prevention program that all students must electronically complete.
-You will be required to finish Part 1 prior to the beginning of the semester, and after 30 days you will receive an e-mail instructing you how to begin Part 2.
-If you do not complete both parts of AlcoholEdu by the required dates with an exam grade of 80% or better you will not be able to register for courses for the following semester. firstname.lastname@example.org
+AlcoholEdu and Haven are mandatory courses that all students must electronically complete.
+AlcoholEdu is an alcohol prevention program and Haven is a course designed for understanding sexual assault and for providing information on healthy relationships.
+For each course you will be required to finish Part 1 prior to the beginning of the semester, and after 30 days you will receive an e-mail instructing you how to begin Part 2.
+If you do not complete both parts of AlcoholEdu and Haven by the required dates with an exam grade of 80% or better you will not be able to register for courses for the following semester.
+Contact email@example.com (AlcoholEdu) or firstname.lastname@example.org (Haven) with any questions or concerns.

 What is UDSIS?